Five ways Lee Iacocca contributed to the decline of Ford and Chrysler

 Iacocca used jingoism to sell the Dodge Aries K-car, such as with the slogan, “America’s not going to be pushed around anymore.”
 One could argue that it helped to keep Chrysler alive.
 Click on image to enlarge (Old Car Advertisements).

 Iacocca should get credit where credit is due.
-However, his marketing abilities were hardly unique.
-As a case in point, if we were able to magically conduct a laboratory experiment where a series of chief executives ran the Chrysler Corporation in the late-1970s and early-80s, it is entirely plausible that others might have managed to be similarly successful in gaining approval for a government bailout and beginning to rebuild public trust in Chrysler products.
+However, if we could magically conduct an experiment where a series of chief executives ran Chrysler, it is plausible that others might have also gained approval for a bailout and rebuilt public trust in the automaker’s products.

 1960 Falcon